minvws/nl-kat-coordination/docs/source/technical_design/latex.rst

 How do I customize LaTeX reports ?
 ==================================

 The LaTeX reports can be customized in a number of ways.
-You can customize the current ``bevindingenrapport`` by locating it within the ``keiko`` directory and start making changes.
+You can customize the current ``bevindingenrapport`` by locating it within the ``keiko`` directory and start making changes to the code.

 Styling changes